arthur-glg/lju_fgg/hydroelectric_power/TD/TD1/TD1_md.md

 $$
 ==We have for hydraulic losses in the tunnel $\Delta h_1 = 5,83 \text{ m}$==

-*Calculation were made using python, following the next script*
+*Calculation were made using python, following this script*

 ```python
 from math import *